graz-dev/k8s-cpu-burst-lab/DOCUMENTATION.md

 ### Prerequisites

-- `docker` available on the host (needed to build the operator image)
 - The kind cluster must be running
+- `docker` is only needed for the local build fallback (`make deploy-local`) — the primary path pulls the image from GHCR automatically

 ### The CRD — `StartupBoostPolicy`